 The 3rd edition of the Kisaco Research international Phage Futures Congress will be held as a Virtual summit from Wednesday 24th February till Friday 26th February 2021.

 What is the 3rd Phage Futures Congress and Why attend?

-The market of phage-application has been growing in both investments and innovations.
+The market of phage applications has been growing in both investments and innovations.
 New opportunities for revenue are being explored for both preventative treatments as well as therapeutics.
-Phage-application has also shown an increased interest in other industries, such as; animal health, biocontrol and in manipulating the microbiome for the targeting of chronic conditions including; cancer, acne, asthma, and Inflammatory Bowel Diseases.
+Phage application has also shown an increased interest in other industries, such as; animal health, biocontrol, and manipulating the microbiome for the targeting of chronic conditions including; cancer, acne, asthma, and Inflammatory Bowel Diseases.

-The Phage Futures Congress will bring together individuals from a range of fields for 3 days, and industry leaders will be focusing on translating phage-based applications into clinically and commercially viable therapeutics.
+The 3rd edition of the Phage Futures Congress will bring together individuals from a range of fields for 3 days, and industry leaders will be focusing on translating phage-based applications into clinically and commercially viable therapeutics.
 There is also content available on-demand which will be available 2 weeks prior to the event.

 Who will be at the 3rd Phage Futures Congress?

 Over 25 speakers from a diversity of fields will be attending.

-The summit will bring together individuals from different industries and occupations, such as; academics, biotech, pharma, regulatory and governments, service providers, and clinicians.
+The summit will bring together individuals from different industries and occupations, such as; academia, biotech, pharma, regulatory and governments, service providers, and clinicians.

 Agenda for 3rd Phage Futures Congress 2021

 Wednesday 24th February 2021

 Dr. Richard Alm Director of Alliances, CARB-X & Consultant for WHO – Overview of the latest progressions in the clinical landscape for phage-based application

 Dr. Todd Black Executive director of Infectious Diseases at Merck & Co. and Dr. Henry ‘Chip’ Chambers Professor of Medicine at Emeritus in UC San Francisco & Principal Investigator at ARLG – Pharma Insights: Designing phage-based clinical trials to prove efficacy

 Dr. Paul Turner Professor of Ecology & Evolutionary Biology at Yale University and Ella Balasa Patient Advocacy and Engagement Consultant – Phage Therapy for Treating Lung Infections

 Dr. David Ousterout CSO & Co-Founder of Locus Biosciences – Phage Therapy for Urinary Tract Infections

 Dr. Gina Suh Infectious Disease Specialist at Mayo Clinic – Phage Therapy for Prosthetic Joint Infections